4 Tips to Maximize Business Productivity

 What’s most important about a business plan?
 Whether or not the steps and content can be implemented.
 So more than being a document to win over investors, a good business plan needs to be doable.

 Don’t be overly optimistic about time and resources, it’s a common error of entrepreneurs.
 Be realistic, as it will give credibility to your plan.
 Always assume things will take 15% longer than you anticipated.
-If you anticipate that a certain process takes 20 weeks, write 23 weeks instead.
+If you anticipate that a particular process takes 20 weeks, write 23 weeks instead.

 The success of business planning is all in the details.
 Make the plan concise, but include enough details that a reader will have sufficient information to make educated decisions.
 A business plan should reflect a sense of professionalism, with accurate content, realistic assumptions, credible projections, and no spelling mistakes.